Benefits of Hyaluronic Acid Supplements

 Hyaluronic acid for joints: Most of us have heard of glucosamine supplements used for the treatment of arthritic conditions.
 Glucosamine belongs to a group of compounds known as glycosaminoglycans (GAGs).
 These compounds help you build stronger, healthier and more flexible joints.
 Hyaluronic acid is the most active form of GAG’s and it works as a shock absorber lubricating the fluid in the joint tissues as well as stabilising its breakdown.
 It also works to remove the waste products, often acidic in nature, that arise from the destruction of the cartilage matrix and hence eases joint pain.
 As an antioxidant, it further supports joint health by protecting joint destruction due to free radicals.
 Hyaluronic acid can be administered by way of injections directly into the knees, although treatment can be very expensive and often needs to be repeated due to its natural breakdown.
 It is therefore not a surprise that some of the best hyaluronic acid supplements are combined with other anti-inflammatory herbs and gaining in popularity.

-Hyaluronic acid for the eyes: Hyaluronic acid is often found in eye creams and eye drops but what is their role?
+Hyaluronic acid for the eyes: The benefits of hyaluronic acid supplements for eyes may be somewhat surprising.
+Hyaluronic acid is often found in eye creams and eye drops but what is their role?
 Hyaluronic acid is found in the vitreous fluid in the eyes and gives them their shape and characteristics.
 The first hyaluronic acid medical product was intended for use in eye surgery specifically for cataract surgery and glaucoma and was used to hasten the healing process following surgery.
 Since hyaluronic acid lubricates the eye tissues, Hyaluronic acid eye drops are of great benefit for people suffering from dry eyes.
 Oral hyaluronic acid capsules, tablets or supplements may also help your eyesight and are thought to be beneficial in alleviating eye floaters.
 The reason for this is that as we age, less HA is found in the eye tissues and it is required to help support the eye structures.

 There are many eye creams with hyaluronic acid and this is because these eye creams help to hydrate and plump the skin around the eyes making them appear less wrinkled.
 Eye creams with hyaluronic acid and retinol go one step further since retinol enhances cell turnover to reveal healthy new youthful skin.